stephaneVercouillieBMID/slate/source/workingVersion.html.md

 - ID tokens carry user’s authentication information encoded in the token itself, it must be a JWT and authorization server will return them.
 -  the token can be certainly verified to prove that it hasn’t been tampered with.

-<aside class="notice">There’s a set of http://openid.net/specs/openid-connect-core-1_0.html#IDTokenValidation" rule in the specification for validating an id_token.</aside>
+<aside class="notice">There’s a set of rules here in the specification http://openid.net/specs/openid-connect-core-1_0.html#IDTokenValidation" for validating an id_token.</aside>

 #### <a name id="actoken"></a> 3.2.1.2 Access Tokens
 Bearer token concept must be mentioned before access token is explained.
 Bearer token is a protected token which can access to authorized resources without further identification.
 The format for OAuth 2.0 Bearer tokens is actually described in a separate spec, [RFC 6750](https://tools.ietf.org/html/rfc6750).